flet-dev/website/docs/extend/user-extensions.md

 ## Introduction

-While Flet controls leverage many built-in Flutter widgets, enabling the creation of even complex applications, not all Flutter widgets or third-party packages can be directly supported by the Flet team or included within the core Flet framework.
+While Flet controls leverage many built-in Flutter widgets, enabling the creation of complex applications, not all Flutter widgets or third-party packages can be directly supported by the Flet team or included within the core Flet framework.

 To address this, the Flet framework provides an extensibility mechanism.
 This allows you to incorporate widgets and APIs from your own custom Flutter packages or [third-party libraries](https://pub.dev/packages?sort=popularity) directly into your Flet application.

+In this guide, you will learn how to create Flet extension from template and then customize it to integrate 3rd-party Flutter package into your Flet app.

 ### Prerequisites

 To integrate custom Flutter package into Flet you need to have basic understanding of how to create Flutter apps and packages in Dart language and have Flutter development environment configured.
 See [Flutter Getting Started](https://docs.flutter.dev/get-started/install) for more information about Flutter and Dart.

-## Creating Flet extension from template
+## Create Flet extension from template

 Flet now makes it easy to create and build projects with your custom controls based on Flutter widgets or Flutter 3rd-party packages.
 In the example below, we will be creating a custom Flet extension based on the [flutter_spinkit](https://pub.dev/packages/flutter_spinkit) package.